cgallarno/TranscriptAnalyzer/README.md

 # TranscriptAnalyzer

-Compare the transcripts of two or more youtube videos and determine if the creators are having converstaions availablein both videos.
+Compare the transcripts of two or more YoutTube videos and determine if the creators are having conversations available in both videos.

 ## Setup